OHI-Science/ohiprep/globalprep/Pressures_acid/v2015/README.md

 Raw data provided  by Ivan Lima from Woods Hole.
 This data is an updated to the work done by Feely, Doney and Cooley and published in 2009.

-Monthly aragonite saturation state data provided for years 1880-1889 and 2005-2014 in NetCDF format.
+Monthly aragonite saturation state data provided for years 1880-1889 and 2005-2014 in NetCDF format with a resolution of about 1 degree.

 **Procedure**